Which place is cheaper, Charleston or New Orleans?

 The spring attracts plenty of travelers to both New Orleans and Charleston.
+Many travelers come to New Orleans for the activities around the city.
 Also, many visitors come to Charleston in the spring for the beaches and the natural beauty.

 In April, New Orleans is generally a little warmer than Charleston.
-Temperatures in New Orleans average around 68°F (20°C), and Charleston stays around 64°F (18°C).
+Daily temperatures in New Orleans average around 68°F (20°C), and Charleston fluctuates around 64°F (18°C).

 People are often attracted to the plentiful sunshine in Charleston this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives less sunshine than Charleston during spring.
 New Orleans gets 254 hours of sunny skies, while Charleston receives 275 hours of full sun in the spring.